 - Many other uses once your child is past the baby food stage.

 This baby food maker is a multi-tasker.
-Set it up on your counter, and you can defrost, steam, blend, and reheat in this single unit.
+Set it up on your presetr, and you can use it to defrost, steam, blend, and reheat food.
 In less than half an hour, you could have dinner on the table — or meals prepped, stored, and ready to go.

-I love the timing function this unit sports.
-If you’re new to making baby food, the preset cooking times are a godsend.
-It should take the guesswork out for you — I simply select the preset and let the QOOC do the rest.
+We love the timing function, and if you’re new to making baby food, the preset cooking times are a godsend.
+It takes the guesswork out of the process — I simply select the preset and let the QOOC do the rest.

-The blade is designed to chop or mush the food into a smooth puree easily.
-Your baby shouldn’t have to contend with any large chunks.
-This even works for nuts — just hit the pulse button at 5-second intervals until it reaches your desired texture.
+This appliance even works for making nut butters — just hit the pulse button at 5-second intervals until it reaches your desired texture.

-Single button controls, designed to be used with only one hand (in case you’re holding baby in the other!), are straightforward and idiot-proof.
+The single-button controls are designed to be used with only one hand in case you’re holding your baby in the other.
+They are straightforward and user-friendly.